 How does your website stack up?
 If you still feel resistant to committing to a new website design consider these things:

 ”In any given moment we have two options: to step forward into growth or step back into safety.Abraham Maslow

 This is true in every industry, from real estate to healthcare.
 Even if what you are offering stays the same, the way to effectively communicate and market what you are offering changes all the time.
 With technology, things change even faster.
 Outdated websites are easy to spot and you want to look like you are on top of your business and your field.
-A new website design can help you communicate that.
+Redesigning your website can help you communicate that.

 ”WordPress dominates 76.4% of the CMS market.Wappalyzer